rethinkdb/rethinkdb-rs/4-admin/sharding-and-replication.md

 ![Shard with the web interface](/assets/images/docs/administration/shard.png)

+A table may have up to 64 shards.

 # Sharding and replication via ReQL #

 There are three primary commands for changing sharding and replication in ReQL.
 In addition, there are lower-level values that can be changed by manipulating [system tables](/docs/system-tables/).